- Baby’s skin is delicate and prone to becoming dry and irritated. It needs gentle care.

 The advantages of having regular routines

-When babies start to get used to their surroundings, parents should start establishing regular daily routines for them.
-Having regular feeding, bathing and sleeping hours can make the environment predictable and add a sense of security to your baby.
-By having a stable environment, your baby will be less likely to develop behavioural and emotional problems.
-You will then be easier to understand his/her temperament.
+As babies become more used to their surroundings, parents should start establishing regular daily routines for them.
+Having regular feeding, bathing and sleeping hours can make the environment predictable and instill a sense of security in your baby.
+By providing your baby with a stable environment, she will less likely develop behavioural and emotional problems.
+It will also be easier for you to understand her temperament and behavioural pattern.